zysimplelife/zysimplelife.github.io/_posts/2017-05-26-nice-feature-of-common-upload.markdown

 ### Usage
-The useage of  this API is straight forward.
+The usage of this API is straight forward.

 <pre>
 try {